Our Mission Statement

 Dayle A. (Snear) Malantonio ~ Funeral Director

 Dayle A. (Snear) Malantonio was raised in Conshohocken, Pa.
 She is a graduate of Plymouth-Whitemarsh High School.
 Dayle received her Associates Degree in Business Administration in 1980 from Montgomery County Community College.
 She received her Funeral Directors license in 1994 from Northampton Community College, making her a fourth generation Funeral Director.
 Dayle is a member of St. Marks Lutheran Church in Conshohocken.
-A member of and past president of the Fellowship House of Conshohocken Board of Directors, and the Junior Womans Club of Conshohocken, former member of the Colonial Neighborhood Council Board and is treasurer of the Conshohocken Service Unit of the Salvation Army.
-Dayle and her husband Edward have a daughter Elizabeth and currently reside in Whitemarsh Twp.
+Past president of the Fellowship House of Conshohocken Board of Directors.
+She is a member of the Junior Womans Club of Conshohocken, member of the Colonial Neighborhood Council Board and is treasurer of the Conshohocken Service Unit of the Salvation Army.
+Dayle and her husband Edward have a daughter Elizabeth and currently reside in Plymouth Twp.

 Shawn T. Courtney ~ Funeral Director